The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 How long will shutdowns be needed?

-Prime Minister Boris Johnson ordered a third national shutdown on Jan.
+The government ordered a third national shutdown on Jan.
 4, after it was clear that regional restrictions weren’t sufficient to contain the spread of the variant.

 People are supposed to stay in their homes except in special circumstances.
 Mixing between households is banned.
 Schools are closed, as are all but essential shops.